 Garron Point – This is a very rough ground mark, with heavy shore tackle needed and tackle losses to be expected – use rotten bottom rigs to try and cut down on lost rigs.
-Bottom fished baits will catch coalfish, dogfish, bullhuss, pollock and cod in the winter.
-In the summer months many anglers use float fishing tactics or spinners as a means of avoiding the very snaggy seabed.
+Bottom fished baits will catch coalfish, dogfish, bull huss, pollock and cod in the winter.
+In the summer months, many anglers use float fishing tactics or spinners as a means of avoiding the very snaggy seabed.
 This will produce mackerel, wrasse, coalfish and some very good pollock.
-Use ragworm, mackerel strip, prawns, sandeel or sprats as bait.
+All of these species can be caught on ragworm, mackerel strip, prawns, sandeel or sprat baits.
 View this area on Google Maps here.

-Islandmagee – Portmuck harbour and the surrounding rock areas fish well over high tide for mackerel on feathers and daylights in the summer and pollock to spinners.
+Islandmagee – Portmuck Harbour and the surrounding rock areas fish well over high tide for mackerel on feathers and daylights in the summer and pollock to spinners.
 Both of these species will also take float fished baits, as will wrasse.
 Bottom fished baits around this area are likely to catch pollock, coalfish and dogfish.
-Ballylunsford harbour can produce wrasse, pollock and mackerel to float fished baits and dogfish, coalfish and whiting to baits fished on the seabed.
+Ballylunsford Harbour can produce wrasse, pollock and mackerel to float fished baits and dogfish, coalfish and whiting to baits fished on the seabed.
 The clear sandy beach at Brown’s Bay can produce bass when there is surf, and dogfish and flounder will take baits at all other times.
 Rock marks around Brown’s Bay can produce pollock, wrasse and strap conger eel.
 View this area on Google Maps here.

-Donaghadee and Bangor – The pier at Donagahadee pier offers a great range of species.
-There are plenty of mackerel in the summer which will be taken on feather or daylights.
-Pollack will go for spinners and float fished baits.
-Wrasse will be also be caught to a bait presented in mid-water.
-Fish which can be caught on bottom fished baits include the following: pollock, coalfish, dab, flounder, pouting, rockling, whiting, haddock, cod and conger eel.
+Donaghadee and Bangor – The pier at Donaghadee offers a great range of species.
+There are plenty of mackerel in the summer which will be taken on feathers and daylights.
+Pollack will also be caught on spinners and float fished baits and wrasse can be caught on float fished baits.
+Pollock, coalfish, dab, flounder, pouting, rockling and whiting can all be caught on bottom fished baits and conger eels can also be caught on big mackerel or squid baits.
 The piers, breakwater and harbour area of Bangor offer the same species to similar tactics.
-Like many piers and areas where mackerel can be easily caught these places can be full of mackerel ‘anglers’ in the summer months.
+Like many piers and areas where mackerel can be easily caught these places can be very busy in the summer months.
 View this area on Google Maps here.